Introduction

 Flop Texture

-Flopping a Strong Hand: If you hit a strong flop, such as a flush draw, an open-ended straight draw, top pair (Queen), or a combination of these, you should generally continue betting or raising.
+Flopping a Strong Hand: If you hit a strong flop, such as a flush draw, an open-ended straight draw, a top pair (Queen), or a combination of these, you should generally continue betting or raising.

 Flopping Nothing: If you miss the flop entirely, consider the board texture and the number of opponents.
 On a dry board (e.g., 7♠ 2♣ 3♦), you might try a continuation bet (c-bet) if you were the pre-flop aggressor, especially if heads-up.

-Drawing Hands: With draws, playing aggressively with semi-bluffs can be very effective.
-If you have a flush draw or an open-ended straight draw, betting or raising puts pressure on your opponents and gives you two ways to win (by making them fold or by hitting your draw).
+Drawing Hands: With draws, playing aggressively with semi-bluffs can be very effective if you have a flush draw or an open-ended straight draw; betting or raising puts pressure on your opponents and gives you two ways to win (by making them fold or by hitting your draw).

 Example: